Portrayal of Mormons in comics: In newspapers 1857–1898

 In 1857, the first Mormon serial cartoons, later known as comics, emerged as part of Frank Leslie's Illustrated Newspaper and bridged the subject of how women in the Mormon militia would affect the outcome of the Utah War.
 Other comics published that year focused on the Mountain Meadows Massacre, depicting Mormons as people who were ignorantly obedient to a cruel prophet.
 The following year another serial cartoon appeared in Nick Nax and portrayed the family and gender dynamics in the Mormon community.
 The most prevalent topic for Mormon criticism in the media during this time period surrounded the newly adopted practice of plural marriage.
 The illustrations entitled "Brigham Young the Great American Family" in Frank Leslie's Budget and "The Family Bedstead" in Roughing It, published in the 1870s, both satirised Mormon polygamy.
 In 1872 a ten-panel serial cartoon in Leslie's Weekley depicted a scene in which many Mormon women sought a Japanese ambassador's hand in marriage, entitled "The Adventures of the Japanese Ambassador in Utah".
 Animalistic depictions of polygamy were also common.
 One example is The Lantern's depiction of a rooster surrounded by many hens with the caption "A foul (fowl) piece of Mormonism".

 Young's announcement of the implementation of the United Order in 1874 gave rise to another wave of satirical cartoons.
 Most of these were related to the illustrated periodical entitled Enoch's Advocate printed by anti-Mormons in Utah.
 The Beecher-Tilton Scandal Case of 1875 inspired a resurgence of Mormon-related comics.
 Although this adultery case was not directly related to Mormonism, for a few years following Young's death in 1877, the magazine Puck and other print sources related that Beecher was qualified to be his successor as president of the LDS Church.

 During the rest of the 1870s and continuing during the 1880s, most of the comics relating to Mormonism had ties to politics.
 One example depicts the many difficulties that the newly elected President Grover Cleveland would face during his presidency in the comic from Puck entitled "Foes in His Path.-The Herculean Task Before Our Next President."
 These problems were illustrated and the typical personification of Mormonism, which included an old bearded man with the word Mormonism written around his waist and some depiction of his many wives, was shown among them.

 Mormons and racial minorities

-In 1879, The Wasp introduced the comparison of the Mormons with other groups such as Chinese, blacks, Native Americans, and Irish peoples in a cartoon portraying Uncle Sam kicking said groups out of his bed.
+In 1879, The Wasp introduced the comparison of the Mormons with other groups such as Chinese, blacks, Native Americans, and Irish in a cartoon portraying Uncle Sam kicking said groups out of his bed.
 Many similar cartoons depicting Uncle Sam and his annoyance with the diverse religious and ethnic groups that resided in the United States were created during this period.
 Another way in which the media portrayed Mormons was by combining aspects of the Mormon and Catholic faiths, such as dressing a Mormon man in the religious clothing of the Catholic faith.
 Many times blacks were portrayed in Mormon polygamist families.